lycantropos/monty/README.md

 Usage
 -----
-After updating `setting.yml` with correct information
+After updating `setting.yml` with related information
 ```bash
 monty -o output
 ```
-All available options can be obtained
+All available options can be obtained with
 ```bash
 monty --help
 ```